TuftsElectricalAvionics/TR4-Kindlevin/flight-computer/esp-idf-port/README.md

 Open just this folder in VS Code, not the parent repository.

 Make sure to install ESP-IDF v5.4.2.
-To get editor completions, install the ESP-IDF and C++ VS Code extensions (clangd won't work because the gramework uses a GCC toolchain).
+To get editor completions, install the ESP-IDF and C++ VS Code extensions (clangd won't work because the framework uses a GCC toolchain).
 Then, run "ESP-IDF: Add VS Code configuration folder" from the command palette.

 Optionally, you can also run "ESP-IDF: Add Docker Container configuration" which will create a devcontainer config.